a-alphayed/Arch-Notes/README.md

 swapon /mnt/swapfile
 ```

-Use this method for creatind a swap partition instead of a swapfile:
+Use this method for creating a swap partition instead of a swapfile:

 #### Partitions:
 ##### /dev/sd*4 - [128MB]         Apple HFS+ "Boot Loader"